How older adults are able to move around is more important than you probably imagine.

-*Walking is often used at the measure for overall mobility.
+*Walking is often used as the measure for overall mobility.
 This is because ambulation is actually a very complex task.
-It demands coordination of the cardiopulmonary, nervous, as well as the musculoskeletal system.
+It demands coordination of the cardiopulmonary, nervous, as well as musculoskeletal system.

-While multicomponent impairment-based walking exercises are excellent for wellbeing as they enhance strength, flexibility, and endurance, the surprising finding is that they don’t necessarily lead to better walking.
-Instead, the end result of specific task based motor learning walking exercise, is the coordination and timing to achieve better walking ability.
+While multi-component impairment-based walking exercises are excellent for wellbeing as they enhance strength, flexibility, and endurance, the surprising finding is that they don’t necessarily lead to better walking.
+Instead, the end result of specific task-based motor learning walking exercises is the coordination and timing to achieve better walking ability.

 2. LOWER BODY

 Resistance training in the lower body’s major muscle groups maximizes mobility.
-Seniors can focus on the the leg extension and curl to build quadricep and hamstring, endurance, and strength.
+Seniors can focus on the leg extension and curl to build quadriceps and hamstring, endurance, and strength.